debmalya92/credit-card-defaulter-prediction/README.md

 ## Depoyment on Heroku
 Create a new repositoryon [GitHub](https://github.com) and upload the project.

-Our next step would be to follow the instruction given on [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python) to deploy a web app.
+Follow the instruction given on [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python) to deploy a web app.

 ## Directory Tree
 ```